pratyaksh123/Covid-App/README.md

 ###### As of now this is not supported for iOS , as expo has suspended thier app client support for apple apps.
 read here https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a

+Steps To Run-
+1 .
+Run ``` expo start ```
+2 .
+You may need your own API keys to call the rapid API using Axios.

 ScreenShots-